dell/csm-docs/content/v1/getting-started/installation/openshift/powerstore/prerequisite/_index.md

 toc_hide: true
 ---

-1. Create a user in the PowerStore Navigate in the PowerStore Manager Settings -> Users -> Add
+1. Create a user in the PowerStore, Go to PowerStore Manager -> Settings -> Users -> Add to create a new user
    <br>
    <br>
    Username: csmadmin <br>
    User Role: Storage Operator

-2. (Optional) Create NAS server Navigate in the PowerStore Manager Storage -> Nas Servers -> Create
+2. (Optional) To create NAS server, Go to PowerStore Manager Storage -> Nas Servers -> Create

 <br>